two-hundred/celerity-docs/docs/blueprint/specification.md

 Determines the name of the field in the data source object that should be exported to the blueprint with an alias.

-When this field is set, the alias would be the key in the `dataSources` mapping.
+When this field is set, the alias would be the key in the `datasources` mapping.
-See the [dataSources](#datasources) examples for more information.
+See the [datasources](#datasources) examples for more information.

 Object paths using dot notation can be used for nested fields in external resources (e.g. `metadata.name`)